My 10 Days Rafting in the Grand Canyon

 Belknapโ€™s Waterproof Grand Canyon River Guide

 This is the ultimate river guidebook.
-It takes you through every rapid and bend in the river.
-Plus it provides a reference on wildlife and plants in the canyon.
+It takes you through every rapid bend in the river.
+Plus, it provides a reference for wildlife and plants in the canyon.
 Itโ€™s a must to have with you.
 However, OARS sends every customer one, so if you signed up for a trip with OARS, youโ€™ll have it in the mail shortly!

 Belknap's Waterproof Grand Canyon River Guide 2020 edition